billgewrgoulas/Multithreaded-Server/README.md

 The implementation makes use of the reader/writter logic where only one writter can modify the database or multiple readers can access it and read data at the same time, as well as the producer/consumer logic to synchronize the incoming requests.
 Also the implementation gives priority to readers.
 For the tests , a multithreaded client is used for request feeding .

+When a new request arrives a new thread is utilized by the server to serve the request.

+![alt text](https://github.com/billgewrgoulas/Multithreaded-Server/blob/main/Multiserver.png?raw=true)

+# Usage

 Run the server with ./server then in a new terminal do ./client .
 You can also use the custom signal handler with CTRL-Z to terminate the server and see the stats.

-When a new request arrives a new thread is utilized by the server to serve the request.

-![alt text](https://github.com/billgewrgoulas/Multithreaded-Server/blob/main/Multiserver.png?raw=true)